arielbk/YDKJS-Blog/Up and Going/notes.md

 a.toFixed(x) // returns a float to x decimal places
 ```

-From my understanding this is possible because the 'object' (uncapitalised) is a prototype of its 'native', or 'Object' capitalised.
+From my understanding this is possible because the 'object' (uncapitalised) is a prototype of its 'native', or 'Object' (capitalised).

 I'm sure I will come to this more later.

 ## Comparing values always produces a boolean (true or false)
-'Explicit' and 'implicit' coercion is crucial to understand, so that coercion can be predicted.

 Explicit:
 ```javascript
 var num = 42;